Privacy policy

 4.4.4 Right to data portability

-You have the right to receive the personal data you have provided to us in a transferable, open and readable format.
+You have the right to receive the personal data you have provided in a transferable, open and readable format.

 4.4.5 Right to restrict processing

 You have the right to request that the processing of your personal data by the "publisher" be restricted.
-In this way, your data can only be stored and not used by the "publisher".
+In this way, your data can only be stored and no longer used by the "publisher".

 4.4.6 Response times

-"The publisher undertakes to reply to your request for access, rectification or opposition or any other additional request for information within a reasonable period of time, which may not exceed one month from the date of receipt of your request.
+"The publisher undertakes to reply to your request for access, rectification or opposition or any other additional request for information within a reasonable period of time, which may not exceed 1 month from receipt of your request.

-If you consider that "the publisher" does not respect its obligations with regard to your Personal Information, you can address a complaint or a request to the competent authority.
-In France, the competent authority is the Cnil to which you can send a request here.
+If you consider that "l'éditeur" is not complying with its obligations with regard to your Personal Information, you may lodge a complaint or a request with the competent authority.
+In France, the competent authority is the CNIL, to which you can send a request here.

 4.5 TRANSFER OF COLLECTED DATA